mViolet/JS-Array-Methods/README.md

 </code></pre>
 <p><a href="#list-of-array-methods">Back to the list</a></p>
 <h2 id="slice">Slice</h2>
+<p>Array.prototype.slice() extracts part of an array and then returns it.<br>
+It’s kind of like a slice of an array!</p>
-<p>Array.prototype.slice() extracts part of an array and then returns it.
-It does not affect the original array… however, if the the items in the arrays are objects, the new array will be references to those objects.
+<p>It does not affect the original array… however, if the the items in the arrays are objects, the new array will be references to those objects.
 This means that if you try to alter an object in the new array, the original objects will be affected as well.</p>
 <p><em><strong>Parameters accepted:</strong></em><br>
 .slice() can take two parameters:</p>
 <ul>